DariaMartinovskaya/CI-CD-Docker-Jenkins/README.md

 ## Here are results of using Docker:

-How to build a project in Docker is described <a href="https://github.com/DariaMartinovskaya/CI-CD-Docker-Jenkins/blob/main/Docker.md">here</a>.
+How to configure Docker build a project is described <a href="https://github.com/DariaMartinovskaya/CI-CD-Docker-Jenkins/blob/main/Docker.md">here</a>.

 # Jenkins

 ## Here are results of using Jenkins:

-How to build and run a project in Jenkins is described <a href="https://github.com/DariaMartinovskaya/CI-CD-Docker-Jenkins/blob/main/Jenkins.md">here</a>, results are recorded <a href="https://drive.google.com/file/d/1LvUxlKf24niCvR122s5SWmqK1NSoNgny/view">here</a>.
+How to configure Jenkins and build and run a project is described <a href="https://github.com/DariaMartinovskaya/CI-CD-Docker-Jenkins/blob/main/Jenkins.md">here</a>, results are recorded <a href="https://drive.google.com/file/d/1LvUxlKf24niCvR122s5SWmqK1NSoNgny/view">here</a>.